mpaskevi/phd/EDCI614/Assignments/conference-proposal.md

  Part of the difficulty is that there is a diverse, world-wide community working under the auspices of *open education* leading to localized solutions to localized problems and a balkanizing effect.

 ### Moving Forward
+- invitation to contribute to a learning community
+- *personalization, connectedness, openness (in terms of OER, etc.), assessment (for learning), and access (multi-access) (Irvine, unpublished)*